ODiogoSilva/TriFusion/docs/orto_explore.rst

 .. note::

-    If you want to accompany this tutorial in TriFusion, the three group files used here can be downloaded
+    **Data availability for this tutorial**: the three group files used in this tutorial can be downloaded `here <https://github.com/ODiogoSilva/TriFusion-tutorials/raw/master/tutorials/Datasets/Ortholog_groups/groups.zip>`_
-    `here <https://github.com/ODiogoSilva/TriFusion-tutorials/raw/master/tutorials/Datasets/Ortholog_groups/groups.zip>`_

 Load group files